BayLibre/android_kernel_common/Documentation/admin-guide/pm/cpuidle.rst

 description may be longer and it may contain white space or special characters.
 The other files listed above contain integer numbers.

-The :file:`disable` attribute is the only writeable one.
+The :file:`disable` attribute is a writeable attribute.
 If it contains 1, the given idle state is disabled for this particular CPU, which means that the governor will never select it for this particular CPU and the ``CPUIdle`` driver will never ask the hardware to enter it for that CPU as a result.